The Science of Fascia

 The SOMA – the living cybernetic system

-By supporting the ECM through hydration, movement, breath, nutrition, and somatic practices, we help restore the body’s natural feedback systems.
-Healing emerges not from external force, but from restoring the conditions that allow the soma to reorganize, reset, and thrive.
+These aren’t dysfunctions—they’re intelligent adaptations.
+When we support the ECM through hydration, movement, breath, and somatic practices, we restore the feedback loops that allow the body to reset and thrive.

 Somatic Self-correction and Healing